isomerpages/govtech-gobusiness/_FAQ/1c-essentialworkers.md

 An acknowledgement email will be sent to your email address to inform you that we have received a record of your essential employees/workers’ details.

 #### **9. I was not in time to submit my essential employee/workers’ details before 12pm but I need them to work on-site tomorrow.
 What should I do to expedite my submission?**
-Submissions must be made before 12pm every day in order for your essential employees/workers to commence work the next day.
+Submissions must be made **<ins>before 12pm</ins>** every day in order for your essential employees/workers to commence work the next day.
 Please register your essential employee/workers’ details early.

+You do not need to re-submit your employees/workers’ details daily if there are no changes.

 #### **10. What happens if I do not receive an acknowledgement email after I have submitted the essential employees/workers’ details?**
 If you have not received an acknowledgement email, your email address may be inaccurately captured on our system.